HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 [Attribution Reporting API](https://developers.google.com/privacy-sandbox/private-advertising/attribution-reporting) (ARA) introduces a privacy-preserving mechanism for measuring ad conversions in Google Chrome.
 Its purpose is to enable attribution measurement by providing a capability to register attribution source and trigger on publisher and advertiser websites, respectively.
 Chrome records every conversion, and generates a differentially private report that is sent to authorized sources with a delay, preventing cross-site linking of the users.
 This mechanism works through the use of specific HTTP headers:

-1. `attribution-reporting-eligible`: This header signals that a particular request’s response is eligible for attribution reporting.
+1. `attribution-reporting-eligible`: This header signals that a particular request's response is eligible for attribution reporting.
-2. `attribution-reporting-register-source`: Used to register attribution sources when displaying an advertiser’s ad on publishers.
+2. `attribution-reporting-register-source`: Used to register attribution sources when displaying an advertiser's ad on publishers.
 3. `attribution-reporting-register-trigger`: Used on the advertiser's website to register triggers that measure conversions when users interact with ads.

 From our analysis, we observe that twice as many third parties are registering triggers compared to those registering sources.
 This trend indicates a higher focus on measuring conversions as compared to tracking the initial ad display events.